 Caregiver Depression.
-Depression was assessed with The Beck Depression Inventory (BDI; Beck & Beamesderfer, 1974, 2 studies), the General Health (GHQ-12; Goldberg et al., 1997, 2 studies) or the Symptom Checklist (SCL; Arrindell & Ettema, 2005, 2 studies).
-Previous studies showed that all three instruments are valid measures to screen for depression in the general population (e.g., Aalto, 2012; Lasa et al., 2000; Lundin et al., 2015) and that scores on the BDI and GHQ were associated (Aalto et al., 2012), as well as the BDI and SCL depression scale (Koeter, 1992).
-The instruments contain comparable items, such as "I feel I am a complete failure as a person" vs. "Been thinking of yourself as a worthless person" vs. "Feelings of worthlessness" (Table S2.1).
-The BDI was found to be invariant across different countries (Dere et al., 2015; Nuevo et al., 2009).
+Depression was assessed with the Beck Depression Inventory (BDI; Beck & Beamesderfer, 1974, two studies), the General Health Questionnaire-12 (GHQ-12; Goldberg et al., 1997, two studies) or the Symptom Checklist (SCL; Arrindell & Ettema, 2005, two studies).
+Previous studies showed that all three instruments are valid measures to screen for depression in the general population (e.g., Aalto et al., 2012; Lasa et al., 2000; Lundin et al., 2015) and that scores on the BDI and GHQ were associated, as well as the BDI and SCL depression scale (Koeter, 1992).
+The instruments contain comparable items, such as "I feel I am a complete failure as a person" versus "Been thinking of yourself as a worthless person" versus "Feelings of worthlessness" (Supplemental Table S2.1).
+The BDI was found to be invariant across different countries (Dere et al.,

+2015; Nuevo et al., 2009).
 However, information about measurement invariance of the other scales is lacking.

 The BDI was used as the primary measure for caregiver depression.
-This scale consists of 21 items measured on a 4-point scale (0=not at all to 3=severely).
-The 12 GHQ items are measured on a 4-point scale (ranging from "better/healthier than normal" option to a "much worse/more than usual").
-The Depression subscale of the SCL consists of 16 items measured on a 5-point Likert scale (0=not at all to 4=extremely).
-Population means and standard deviations were used to convert standardized GHQ and SCL sum scores into BDI sum scores (Supplement 2).
+This scale consists of 21 items measured on a 4-point scale ($0 = not \ at \ all$ to 3 = severely).
+The 12 GHQ items are measured on a 4-point scale (ranging from better/healthier than normal option to a much worse/more than usual).
+The Depression subscale of the SCL consists of 16 items measured on a 5-point Likert scale ($0 = not \ at \ all$ to 4 = extremely).
+Population means and standard deviations were used to convert standardized GHQ and SCL sum scores into BDI sum scores (Supplemental Material 2).
 For one study, caregiver depression was only assessed in families who were allocated to the intervention condition.